• About

 Some companies have a set schedule and shifts for student interns.
 But for the most part, students and their supervisor can negotiate their schedule.

-10. Who are the companies that you work with?
+10. Which companies do you work with?

 826LA